-The Governing Body will ensure compliance with the completion of the Section 175/157 audit return, via the Phew electronic system, to the Local Authority and that any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
-Our school also completes a trust safeguarding checks however these checks compliment and does not replace the statutory return to the local safeguarding partnership.
+The Governing Body will ensure compliance with the completion of the Section 175/157 Safeguarding audit return, via the Phew electronic system to the Local Authority and that any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
+Schools also complete a Safeguarding compliance document that is presented at every Governing Body meeting.